 There are a wide variety of deodorizing products on the market.
 All of them have pros and cons as to their use.
 Go through this list, carefully weighing the pros and cons to determine if any of these offered solutions are the right fit for you.
 If something partially works, you may need to use multiple products and/or take other steps in order to have what you’re using to be more effective.

 The Criteria We Used For Our Evaluation of the Best Shoe Deodorizers

-There is a set of metrics we applied when choosing the shoe deoderizers that made our list.
-The metrics we used are based on product research and reviews about the deoderizers that are available on the market, as well as questions that are commonly asked about this type over-the-counter remedy.
-Each of the key factors in creating our list of the best shoe deoderizers is explained below.
+There is a set of metrics we applied when choosing the shoe deodorizers that made our list.
+The metrics we used are based on product research and reviews about the deodorizers that are available on the market, as well as questions that are commonly asked about this type over-the-counter remedy.
+Each of the key factors in creating our list of the best shoe deodorizers is explained below.